 National Geographic Photographer

-Krystle's assignments have covered all seven continents in over 55 countries.
+Krystle's assignments have covered all seven continents in over 55 countries–ranging from the Australian outback to Patagonia and the Antarctic.
 Her images have been published in National Geographic magazine and several National Geographic books, and she is a regular contributor to the @NatGeoTravel Instagram account.
 Her work has also appeared in Outside magazine, The Times, GQ, Red Bulletin, and the Huffington Post.
 Krystle speaks at worldwide photography and film festivals, hosts Canon Australia photo workshops, and enjoys sharing her love of photography and adventure with others.

 Join us for updates, insider reports & special offers.